2025 Georgia Bulldogs football team: vs. Charlotte

-vs. Georgia Tech (Clean, Old-Fashioned Hate)
+vs. No. 23 Georgia Tech (Clean, Old-Fashioned Hate)

-For the first time since 1913, this season's Clean, Old-Fashioned Hate rivalry game will not be played at either Georgia or Georgia Tech; it will instead take place at Mercedes-Benz Stadium, which paid Georgia Tech $10 million to host the game.
-It will also be the first game of a new annual college football series held at the Benz, called the Invesco QQQ Atlanta Gridiron Classic.
+For the first time since 1913, this season's Clean, Old-Fashioned Hate rivalry game was not played at either Georgia or Georgia Tech; it instead took place at Mercedes-Benz Stadium, which paid Georgia Tech $10 million to host the game.
+It was also the first game of a new annual college football series held at the Benz, called the Invesco QQQ Atlanta Gridiron Classic.
 In 2026 the series will feature the FloridaGeorgia game.